raspberrypilearning/boat-race/en/step_1.md

 ---
 title: What you will learn
 ---

-+ How to use conditional selection to create branches in programs
+- Use operators to compare numbers in Scratch
-+ How to use a variable to keep track of time
+- Add code to detect when a sprite is touching a colour in Scratch
-+ How to use infinite loops in a program
+- Use a variable to record the time in Scratch
 --- /collapse ---

 --- collapse ---